Types of Ocean Pollution

 According to the WWF on its page “Problems: Ocean Pollution”, almost every marine organism – no matter its size – is contaminated with man-made chemicals.
 Further, nutrients found in sewage discharge and fertilizers can cause algal blooms in the ocean that deplete the water’s dissolved oxygen leading to the death of other marine life.
 The impact of runoff is one reason deforestation has a large impact on ocean health.

-Also Check Out → Deepest Lake In The World ?
+Also Check Out → Seven Wonders of the Ancient World

 Ocean Pollution and Plastics